Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Fundamentals

 \subsection{Single-Antenna Wiretap Channels Since Wyner}

-Carleial and Hellman \cite{Hellman77} considered a special case of Wyner's model where the main channel is noiseless and the wiretap channel is a binary symmetric channel, and analyzed the applicability of systematic linear codes for preserving the secrecy of an arbitrarily portion of the transmitted message.
-For the degraded wiretap channel with additive Gaussian noise \cite{LeungH78}, the essential result for the secrecy capacity $C_S$ was the following:
+Early work in the field generally assumed non-fading channels, and knowledge of the (fixed) channel state was presumed at the transmitter.
+In \cite{Yakovlev81}, bounds on the equivocation rate for Wyner's wiretap channel model with finite code block lengths are derived.
+Carleial and Hellman \cite{Hellman77} considered a special case of Wyner's model where the main channel is noiseless and the wiretap channel is a binary symmetric channel, and analyzed the applicability of systematic linear codes for preserving the secrecy of an arbitrary portion of the transmitted message.
+For the degraded wiretap channel \cite{LeungH78} with additive Gaussian noise, and $C_M$ and $C_W$ as the Shannon capacities of the main and wiretap channels, the essential result for the secrecy capacity $C_S$ was the following:

-where $C_M$ and $C_W$ are the Shannon capacities of the main and wiretap channels, respectively.
 Ultimately, it was established that a non-zero secrecy capacity can only be obtained if the eavesdropper's channel is of lower quality than that of the intended recipient.

-Csizar and Korner considered a more general (non-degraded) version of Wyner's wiretap channel in \cite{Csiszar78}, where they obtained a single-letter characterization of the achievable (private message rate, equivocation rate, common message rate)-triple for a two-receiver broadcast channel.
+Csisz\`{a}r and K\"{o}rner considered a more general (non-degraded) version of Wyner's wiretap channel in \cite{Csiszar78}, where they obtained a single-letter characterization of the achievable \{private message rate, equivocation rate, common message rate\}-triple for a two-receiver broadcast channel.
 For the special case of no common messages, the secrecy capacity was defined as

 which is achieved by maximizing over all joint probability distributions such that a Markov chain $V,X,YZ$ is formed, where $V$ is an auxiliary input variable.
+In \cite{Mitrpant06} it was shown that the availability of non-causal side information at the encoder can enhance the achievable secrecy rate region of \eqref{eq:Korner1978}, based on dirty-paper coding arguments.

 In \cite{Ozarow84}, Ozarow and Wyner studied the type-II wiretap channel, where the main communication channel is noiseless but the wiretapper has access to an arbitrary subset $\mu$ of the $N$ coded bits, and optimal tradeoffs between code rate $k/N$ and $\mu$ that guaranteed secrecy were characterized.